Pipelines glossary

 For example, each of the following three tests are unique managed tests:

-Test Engine uses managed tests to track key areas test runs, and for billing purposes.
+Managed tests are used to track key areas of test runs, and for billing purposes.

 Monitor